nelson-n/nelson-n.github.io/_posts/2023-01-01-Map-Takeaways.md

 Meaning is relative to aesthetics.

-Words and knowledge are aesthetic objects.

-In the equilibrium, all words go to zero.
-In the equilibrium, all knowledge goes to zero.
+Words are aesthetic objects, and in the equilibrium words go to zero.

-By destroying knowledge, one may know and not be destroyed.
+By destroying knowledge, one may both know and not be destroyed.

 We may think ourselves into ...